 Detailed bus route maps are available in late August of each school year on the school division's website by following this link.

 Student Assessment and Reporting

 Report cards are accessed electronically through PowerSchool.
-Usernames and passwords will be provided at the start of the year from the office to families without an account.
-Noti
+Usernames and passwords will be provided at the start of the year from the office to families that have not set up an account.

 Changes for 2023-2024